grafana/k6-docs/docs/sources/next/results-output/real-time/cloud.md

 {{< admonition type="caution" >}}

-Data storage and processing are primary cloud costs, so `k6 run --out cloud` will consume VUH or test runs from your subscription.
+Data storage and processing are primary cloud costs, so `k6 cloud run --local-execution` will consume VUH or test runs from your subscription.

 {{< /admonition >}}